Draisaitl, Oilers beat Canadiens 1-0 in shootout

 The Canadiens (30-16-8) dropped to 1-3-1 in their last five games.
 The Atlantic Division leaders were coming off a 3-2 loss to Washington on Saturday.

-Edmonton star Connor McDavid, playing in his 100th NHL game, had a breakaway in overtime, but he was denied by Al Montoya.
+McDavid had a breakaway in overtime, but he was denied by Al Montoya.
 Talbot also turned away a big drive for Shea Weber at the other end.

 Montoya finished with 32 saves.